-Year 7 Knowledge Book

-In Year 7 we will look at the following elements of music, which are the building blocks of all music.
-They are;
+Year 7 Knowledge Book In Year 7 we will look at the elements of music, which are the building blocks of all music.
+They are; Rhythm (Duration) - Melody (Pitch) - Instruments (Timbre) - Pentatonic scales (Structure) - Ostinato (Pace) and Graphic Scores (Texture and Dynamics) Note Values Unit 1 (Rhythm) We learn about pulse, which underlies all music and how to notate and perform the following rhythms;

-- Rhythm (Duration)

-- Melody (Pitch)

-- Instruments (Timbre)

-- Pentatonic scales (Structure)

-- Ostinato & Chords (Backings & harmonies)

-- Graphic Scores (Texture and Dynamics)

-Note Values Unit 1 (Rhythm)

-We learn about pulse, which underlies all music and how to notate and perform the following rhythms;

 4 beats in a bar means you can use any combinations of the above that add up to 4, then draw a bar line, which divides all the beats into fours.

-Our assessment project on rhythm, will be on "Rap" music and we will focus on the way words have natural rhythms and they can be fitted to rhythms of musical beats.
+Our assessment project on rhythm, will be on "Rap" and we will focus on the way words have natural rhythms and they can be fitted to rhythms of musical beats.
 We will learn how to "Beatbox" rhythms and fit words to this.
 This will take a lot of group cooperation and teamwork.

-Treble Note Names Unit 2 (Pitch)

-We learn to understand how to read music, it doesn't have to be fluent, as long as you can work out the notes
+Treble Note Names Unit 2 (Pitch) We learn to understand how to read music, it doesn't have to be fluent, as long as you can work out the notes

-${f E} {f G} {f B} {f D} {f F}$ are on the 5 lines and go up in pitch by 2 notes on the piano each time.

-${f F}$ ${f A}$ ${f C}$ ${f E}$ are on the 4 spaces between the lines and also go up in 2 notes on the piano each time.

-We will apply this to a performance of "Love me Tender" by Elvis Presley from music notation and students will go on to compose a melody of their own from the scale of C. (Which is the white notes on a piano from one C to the next)
+E G B D F are on the 5 lines and go up in pitch by 2 notes on the piano each time.
+FACE are on the 4 spaces between the lines and also go up in 2 notes on the piano each time.
+We will apply this to a performance of "Love me Tender" by Elvis Presley from music notation and students will go on to compose a melody of their own from the scale of C. (Which is the white notes on a piano from one C to the next) Instruments of the Orchestra Unit 3 (Timbre) An Orchestra has 4 families of instruments that pupils will have to identify by hearing them.